 |A picture is worth more than 1000 words.|

-Here he stands, in his J-Rich Warriors jersey, beside his teammates and friends.
-Wearing a joyful smile on his face, I know that Tiggs gave Fouts an honorable hand shake and welcome.
+Here he stands, in his J-Rich Warriors jersey, besides his teammates and friends.
+Wearing a joyful smile on his face, I know that Tiggs gave Fouts an honorable handshake and welcome.
 It's bittersweet.

 |One of many legacies at SI.|

 Whoever said "those who can't—teach" had it entirely wrong.
 My students have been some of my greatest teachers and as far as I'm concerned what they can do is humbling and inspiring.
 They love, laugh, pray and give the best of what they got—themselves.
 Brendan...my juniors...Thanks ...Wow.